 The D interface MAY use Ethernet tags for other purposes as described in [DPoE-SP-IPNEv1.0].
-Such tags will not conflict with tags used in DPoE services if the above requirements are met.

 External systems connected to a DPoE ONU across an S interface are managed across a provisioned Ethernet service as specified in [DPoE-SP-MEFv1.0] or by using an IP path across the LCI interface if DOCSIS IP-based management is acceptable.
 External systems connected to a DPoE ONU across an S interface MAY be managed within a single EVC providing both traffic and management services to the customer.
+External systems connected to a DPoE ONU across an S interface MAY be managed within a single EVC providing both traffic and management services to the customer.
 External systems connected to a DPoE ONU across an S interface MAY also be managed within a single EVC providing only management services for the operator to remotely operate a customer's CPE separate from an EVC for the customers traffic.